Positron emission tomography: Safety

 PET scanning is non-invasive, but it does involve exposure to ionizing radiation.
 For a typical dose (245 MBq) of FDG, one of the most common radiotracers used for PET neuroimaging and cancer patient management, the effective radiation dose is 4.7 mSv.

 For combined PET–CT scanning, the radiation exposure contributed by the CT scan may be substantial - ranging from around 3–26 mSv (for a 70 kg person, and depending on the coverage and intended use of the scan).

 The amount of radiation in a typical FDG PET-CT scan is similar to the effective dose of spending one year in the American city of Denver, Colorado (12.4 mSv/year).
 For comparison, radiation dosage for other medical procedures range from 0.02 mSv for a chest X-ray and 6.5–8 mSv for a CT scan of the chest.
-Average civil aircrews are exposed to 3 mSv/year, and the whole body occupational dose limit for nuclear energy workers in the US is 50 mSv/year.
+Average civil aircrews are exposed to 3 mSv/year, and the IAEA recommend that whole body effective dose for nuclear energy workers is 20 mSv/year (when averaged over 5 years) and does not exceed 50 mSv in a given year.